Time to Change the Narrative on Health After 40

 Small, intentional choices and fine-tuning your habits make all the difference.

-If you’re wondering how to be healthy after 40, the answer isn’t complicated: focus on what works for your body now and make those habits stick.
+Wondering how to be healthy after 40?
+Focus on what works for your body now and make those habits stick.

-And don’t worry—I’m not leaving you to do it alone.
-I’ve got a tool (like this one) to help you stay on track without the stress.
+And don’t worry, I’m not leaving you to do it alone.
+I’ve got a tool (like this health tracker) to help you stay on track without the stress.

 Why These Myths Exist: Debunking Outdated Beliefs